netresearch/t3x-nr_perfanalysis/README.rst

 **************************

-``nr_perfanalysis`` is a TYPO3 extension that collects timing and count data about the SQL queries sends to the database.
+``nr_perfanalysis`` is a TYPO3 extension that collects timing and count data about the SQL queries sent to the database.
 It then displays the summary in the bottom right of the frontend pages:

 .. image:: doc/frontend.png